 President & CEO

 Prior to his roles with Centene Corporation, O’Toole spent 16 years with Medco and their predecessor companies acquired by Medco.
 He started as Division Controller in the Home Care business, and was promoted to Vice President of Finance and later to Vice President of Operations.
 There, he held roles overseeing the infusion pharmacy business in the central United States and had nationwide operational responsibility for the hemophilia specialty pharmacy operations in Nashville, TN.
 He also spent 6 years in healthcare consulting with Price Waterhouse and Ernst & Young in St. Louis.
-O’Toole received his Bachelor of Science in Microbiology, Master of Science in Public Health in Health Administration, and his Master of Business Administration in Finance from the University of Missouri-Columbia.
-He currently serves on the Board of Directors of Covering Kids & Families.
+O’Toole received his Bachelor of Science in Microbiology, Master of Science in Public Health in Health Administration, and his Master of Business Administration in Finance from the University of Missouri-Columbia. .
+He currently serves on the boards of Covering Kids and Families, Indiana Association of Health Plans, Indianapolis Chamber of Commerce and the Indianapolis Urban League.

 Chief Operating Officer